JoshData/pdf-redactor/README.md

 and then run `python3 your_module.py` instead of executing `pdf_redactor.py` directly.

 ## Limitations

+### Content Stream Compression

+Because pdfrw doesn't support all content stream compression methods, you should use a tool like [qpdf](http://qpdf.sourceforge.net/) to decompress the PDF prior to using this tool, and then to re-compress and web-optimize (linearize) the PDF after.
+The full command would be something like:

+	qpdf --stream-data=uncompress document.pdf - \
+	 | python3 pdf_redactor.py > /tmp/temp.pdf
+	 && qpdf --linearize /tmp/temp.pdf document-redacted.pdf

+(qpdf's first argument can't be standard input, unfortunately, so a one-liner isn't possible.)

+### Other limitations

 This tool has a limited understanding of glyph-to-Unicode codepoint mappings.